ericfortis/camelana/README.md

 # Camelana (2026 Version)
 This new version has a few improvements, and it's based on Noto Sans, which is nearly identical to Verdana.
+The IDE below uses [Tabular Eye](https://github.com/ericfortis/tabular-eye) for rendering the code in columns without adding whitespace.

 ![](./camelana-vs-jetbrains-mono.png)